kukukaka/next.js/_posts/books-2020.md

 <h2>The Ride of a Lifetime: Lessons Learned from 15 Years as CEO of the Walt Disney Company</h2>
 <i>Robert Iger</i><br />

-Not everyday you have to convince a board or Steve Jobs to buy Pixar.
-Or follow your shopping spree with Marvel, and LucasArts.
-I don't have the money or the power so I only got from it some gossip and anecdotes.
+Not every day, you have to convince your company board or Steve Jobs to buy Pixar.
+Or follow your shopping spree with Marvel and LucasArts.
+I don't have the money or the power, so I only got some gossip and anecdotes.

 <br /><br />